JonKing93/pfdf/docs/api/segments.rst

         .. tip::

             We recommend only the "outlet", "mean", "sum", "nanmean", and "nansum" statistics whenever possible.
 The remaining statistics require a less efficient algorithm, and so are much slower to compute.
-Alternatively, see below for an option to only compute statistics for terminal outlet basins.
+Alternatively, refer below for an option to only compute statistics for terminal outlet basins.

     .. dropdown:: Masked Summary